 X-Force presented mutants not as outcasts but as celebrities, in a pre-TMZ era when reality television was just beinning to take hold.
 After 14 critically acclaimed issues under the X-Force title, the series relaunched as X-Statix, and lasted 26 more issues.
 The five-issue miniseries X-Statix Presents Dead Girl provided a coda to the franchise in 2006, but traces of the unique series are still felt in Marvel's current output, most notably in Doop's current role as the Jean Grey School for Higher Learning registrar in Wolverine and the X-Men.

 "Some very uncommon creators working on a very, very commercial franchise," Marvel editor-in-chief Axel Alonso said of X-Force and X-Statix, books that he edited when originally released.
 "It was a hostile takeover of the X-Men paradigm."Newsarama talked with Allred via email to get his reflections on the series, working with Milligan, and seeing X-Statix get the omnibus treatment.
+Newsarama: Mike, the omnibus has been out for about a month now — what's it like seeing it all collected in one giant volume?
+Obviously, there have been some giant Madman hardcovers in the past, but I think this is even a couple hundred more pages than those.

 Mike Allred: Hard to tell exactly.
 It doesn't have page numbers, but it does look like it's a little thicker than Madman: Atomica, which is just over 1000 pages.
 In any case it's a thrill to see it all together like this — and then to be able to stick it next to the other nifty omnibuses like Fantastic Four and stuff.